-Biggar to call time on Wales after Rugby World Cup
+Biggar to call time on Wales career after World Cup

 He has also been on two British and Irish Lions tours, making three Test appearances in South Africa in 2021.

-Biggar announced his decision ahead of his newspaper column.
+Biggar announced his decision on international retirement ahead of his newspaper column.

-He has won three Six Nations titles and a Grand Slam with Wales
+He has won three Six Nations titles and a Grand Slam with Wales.

-He was made captain by Wayne Pivac for the 2022 championship and the summer Test series in South Africa, where Wales men enjoyed their first victory on South African soil.
+He was made captain by Wayne Pivac for the 2022 championship and the summer Test series in South Africa, where the Wales men's team enjoyed their first victory against the Springboks on South African soil.

 Wales begin their World Cup campaign against Fiji in Bordeaux on 10 September.